apache/buildstream/doc/source/index.rst

 * :mod:`local` - A Source implementation local files and directories
 * :mod:`git` - A Source implementation for git
+* :mod:`ostree` - A Source implementation for ostree

 Indices and tables